DitlevF/MasterThesis2018/README.md

   5) ss_treatment with a two-step treatment prior on the inclusion indicators with a first-step approximation via a Lasso          with a 10-fold cross-validated penalty term.

+  6) ss_finite_mixture_reg_individual for estimating finite mixture models of linear regressions with an individual beta prior on the inclusion indicators.

 Spike-and-slab model with a normal spike and NMIG prior
   1) ss_NMIG